geyang/jaynes-starter-kit/10_gcp_docker_example/README.md

 gsutil rb gs://$USER-data-$ORGANIZATION
 ```

-#### Using AWS S3 with GCE instances
+#### Using AWS S3 with GCP instances

-The `aws cli` is not pre-installed on the machine learning GCE VM images.
+The `aws cli` is not pre-installed on the machine learning GCP VM images.
 Therefore to download from AWS S3, you need to install the commandline tool as part of the `setup` step of your `.jaynes.runner` configuration.

 ```yaml
 launch: !ENVS